BobD/kabem/README.md

 kaBEM is a grunt.js environment for quick scaffolding and tweaking of HTML with BEM CSS (Block, Element, Modifier). kaBEM is mostly useful if you have a piece HTML which can have a lot of varying visual states.
 For example if you want to develop some page themes, a plugin with many possible user settings or a site with a load of responsive states.

+##Who made it?
+Bob Donderwinkel, and i use kaBEM to make galleries and page layouts for (Viewbook) [http://www.viewbook.com/]

 ###What does kaBEM do for you?

 kaBEM uses a bit of initial HTML markup with some BEM classes to scaffold out a folder structure using (Sass) [http://sass-lang.com/] to start developing on.
 Each Block or Element get's it's own folder, and inside that is a seperate Sass file for the block/element and modifiers CSS.
 Each Modifier BEM class you add get's it's own HTML file for quick testing and tweaking of just that feature.